Mutazoids

-Mutazoids is a science fiction role-playing game published by Whit Productions Inc. in 1989, set in the 21st century, when a virus has mutated many humans.
+Mutazoids is a science fiction role-playing game published by Whit Productions Inc. The first (1989) and second (1992) editions were designed by Kenneth E. Whitman Jr. The game focuses on urban crime fighting in the 21st century, after a viral pandemic has mutated many people.

 Description

 Mutazoids is a science-fantasy system set in 2073, sixty years after a weird plague mutated humanity into three types: Acceptables, only slightly deformed; Mutazoids, mutant monsters; and Supers, humans with super-powers.

 Players can create characters of any of the three castes, although game critic Rick Swan noted that most players take the roles of Enforcers.
 Characters have seven primary attributes, from which seven secondary attributes are derived.

 The combat rules are very detailed, allowing biting, grappling, punching, slashing, tackling, tripping, and characters can choose from a list of weapons that covers brass knuckles to baseball bats to explosives.

 Publication history

 Mutazoids was first published by Whit Productions Inc. in 1989.
-Mutazoids was acquired by MT Enterprises (Moses Wildermuth and Stephen Lee) in 2002.
-The game was updated with Mutazoids 3e by Moses Wildermuth of MT Enterprises in 2003.
-Mutazoids was, as of 2014, supported by FSC.

-The City Sourcebook was published in 1992.
+They then published the second edition rulebook and the City Sourcebook in 1992.
+In 2002 the game was acquired by MT Enterprises (Moses Wildermuth and Stephen Lee), who put out the 3rd edition in 2006.